-The BMS12i has two main modes of operation, either normal (for mobile / EV applications) or Stationary Mode (for off grid / backup battery type applications).
-In normal mode, if an under- or over-voltage is detected, the LV or HV output relay will be disabled respectively, and will remain off until the device is either power cycled or (more commonly) they are re-enabled whenever the device wakes from sleep.
+The BMS16 has two main modes of operation, either normal (for mobile / EV applications) or Stationary Mode (for off grid / backup battery type applications).
+In normal mode, if an under- or over-voltage is detected, the LV or HV output relay will be disabled respectively, and will remain off until the device is either power cycled or (more commonly) they are reenabled whenever the device wakes from sleep.

 In Stationary mode, the outputs will automatically reset if the voltage recovers sufficiently.
 The BMS Hysteresis setting is used to adjust the amount that the voltage needs to recover before outputs are re-enabled.
 For example, if the HV output has been disabled due to an over-voltage cell, a Hysteresis setting of 0.2V will prevent the output from re-enabling until the high cell has fallen more than 0.2V below the Max Voltage setting.
+Note: Systems supplied prior to May 2019 also had the hysteresis amount added to the trip threshold, not just subtracted from the reset threshold.
+Be sure to test your trip thresholds to confirm safe behaviour.

-Common settings for LiFePO4 cells are a Min Voltage setting of 2.50V, Max Voltage of 3.65V, and Hysteresis of 0.20V, giving a 2.5V-2.7V band for the LV Relay output and 3.45V-3.65V band for the HV Relay output.
+Common settings for LiFePO4 cells are a Min Voltage setting of 2.50V, Max Voltage of 3.80V, and Hysteresis of 0.40V, giving a 2.5V-2.9V band for the Main Ctr output and 3.4V-3.8V band for the Charge Enable output.
 LiCo cells have a more linear charge curve so typically need a smaller hysteresis band around 0.10V, with a Min Voltage setting of 3.00V and a Max Voltage setting of 4.2V.